Australia Study Abroad Program at University of Melbourne

 - Remember in Australia, U.S. fall semester = semester 2 and U.S. spring semester = semester 1.
 Be sure to select courses for the correct semester you are studying abroad.

-- University of Melbourne course codes are listed with four letters and six digits.
-Make sure to write the letters and digits on your course preference form.
+- University of Melbourne course codes are listed with four letters and five digits.
+Make sure to type the letters and digits in your course preference email to your program advisor.
 You are not eligible to take graduate courses.

 - Students wishing to take courses at the Victorian College of the Arts (VCA) cannot choose courses in other disciplines.
 All coursework must be done in the VCA, and students must be majors in the areas they wish to study.
 Areas of study for study abroad students at the VCA are art (drawing, painting and photography), dance (ballet and contemporary, choreography and performance), production, and music (improvisation, composition and performance).
 Study abroad students are not eligible for theatre/drama or film/television courses.

 - Non-majors do have some options at VCA.
 Click here for more information.